 Establishing yourself as a legal expert in your area of specialization is one of the best ways to market your law practice.
 Many attorneys overlook the importance of becoming established and recognized as a legal expert in their field of specialization.
 Yet promoting your expertise can be one of the most effective ways to market yourself as a lawyer, with the added benefit of being affordable too.

 Note that most state bar associations forbid attorneys from using the S-word ("specialist") to describe themselves, with the exception of a few states that will let you use that term if you pay several hundred dollars a year to some certifying specialty association.
 As a result, most lawyers cannot use the words "specialist" or "specialty" or any similar words that imply that the lawyer has a specialized practice in their area of law.
 However, just because your bar association won't let you say you are a specialist doesn't stop the public from perceiving you as a specialist, if you promote yourself correctly.

 Your website is one of the greatest marketing opportunities for your law practice.
-And unlike many forms of advertising such as television, phone books, and radio, the internet is one place where a solo practitioner or small law practice can compete on equal footing with the big law firms.
+Unlike many forms of advertising such as television, phone books, and radio, the internet is one place where a solo practitioner or small law practice can compete on equal footing with the big law firms.
 Smart lawyers are taking advantage of this opportunity to promote themselves and their knowledge to the public.